- Adventurer Outfit: He wears one, complete with fedora.

 - Cow Tools: The group's leader seems fond of taking souvenirs that might have an application if he actually used them, but doesn't.
 He spends the early part of the segment chewing on a crocodile tooth but throws it away instead of using it to cut the wildebeest's meat.
 He later puts on the wildebeest's skin, but it is completely untreated and will rot away soon.
 Maybe he only uses these to show his tribe that he can kill these animals.

-- Ear Ache: ...though not before the young male bites off half an ear from his competitor.
+- Ear Ache: During the fight mentioned under Compete for the Maiden's Hand, the young male bites off half an ear from his competitor.

 - Full-Frontal Assault: The last charge on the dying wildebeest, since they have no fur and don't use clothes.